Birmingham Industrial Accident Lawyers

 Workplace Safety Standards to Demand from Your Employer

 Farris, Riley & Pitt, LLP has been helping all kinds of injury victims for more than 20 years.
-We are familiar with the frustration and confusion people experience in dealing with workers’ compensation claims, and our firm is capable of determining when additional parties may be liable.
+Our industrial accident attorneys are familiar with the frustration and confusion people experience in dealing with workers’ compensation claims.
+Our firm is capable of determining when additional parties may be liable.

-Did you sustain catastrophic injuries or was your loved one killed in an industrial accident in Alabama?
-Call (205) 324-1212 or contact us online right now to have Farris, Riley & Pitt, LLP provide a complete evaluation of your case during a free consultation.
+Did an Alabama industrial accident cause catastrophic injuries or result in a loved one’s loss?
+Call our team at (205) 324-1212 or contact us online right now to have Farris, Riley & Pitt, LLP provide a complete evaluation of your case during a free consultation.